Atlas 56999 (Discontinued)

 The following charts are provided to give you an idea how the key specs of the Atlas 56999 compare with handheld leaf blowers of similar voltage (between 36 and 48V).

-- Maxing out at 105 MPH at full power, this blower is on the lower end in terms of air speed for battery-operated handheld blowers between 36 and 48V.
-For the fastest air speed in this category, you may want to consider the Makita XBU01PT, which can expell air at a velocity that can reach 208 MPH.
+- The air speed of the Atlas 56999 maxes out at 105 MPH.
+While more than adequate for many jobs, its air speed is below average among other battery-operated handheld blowers between 36 and 48V.
+For the fastest air speed in this category, you may want to consider the Husqvarna 350iB, which can expell air at a velocity that can reach 200 MPH.

-- The 56999 is powerful, with an airflow rating of 550 CFM (cubic feet per minute).
-This is certainly on the high end compared to other cordless handheld blowers with a comparable voltage.
-If air volume is important to you, the Husqvarna 350iB, with 800 CFM, could be in your good books.
+- The Atlas 56999 is a powerhouse, boasting an airflow capacity of 550 CFM (Cubic Foot per Minute), firmly establishing itself among the most potent cordless handheld blowers with a comparable voltage.
+If air volume is important to you, the Ryobi RY40HPLB01K, with 800 CFM, could be in your good books.

 - Autonomy-wise, with up to 15 minutes of autonomy on a full charge, the 56999 is on the low end when compared with other cordless handheld units of similar voltage.
-To enjoy the best possible autonomy in this category, you could have a look at the Makita CBU01Z which offers up to 300 minutes of runtime.
+To enjoy the best possible autonomy in this category, you could have a look at the Stihl BGA 200 which offers up to 535 minutes of runtime.

 The bottom line